 Next, you will need a bootable disk image for the Macintosh Plus.
 You can download the two System 6.0.8 install disks from Apple: “SSW_6.0.8-1.4MB_Disk1of2.sea.bin” and “SSW_6.0.8-1.4MB_Disk2of2.sea.bin”.

-Mini vMac should open a window, filled with a gray pattern, with a picture of a floppy disk in the center, with a blinking question mark on it:
+The Mini vMac window should fill with a gray pattern, with a picture of a floppy disk in the center, with a blinking question mark on it:

 Drag the icon of your bootable disk image, “System Startup”, onto the Mini vMac window.
 The emulated computer should boot from this image, starting up the Finder, with a menu bar at the top of the emulated screen: